Courtesy of Carole Doucet and Distillerie Fils du Roy

 Once this latest business venture was launched, Denys returned to Saint-Pierre and was successful in re-establishing his fishing station and his trade with the Indians, both there and at Nipisiguit, where Jean Bourdon de Romainville was his lieutenant.
 Saint-Pierre remained his headquarters, and there he fished, traded, did some farming, built several small vessels, and cut timber.
 About 1659 he built another fishing establishment at Chedabouctou (Guysborough).
 In addition, he brought in cattle and settlers to fish and work the land.
 He began growing wheat, and made plans for a flour mill and the making of beer, which he hoped would replace imported wine as a beverage.
 The following year he dispensed with the services of all soldiers in his employ and moved with his family to Chedabouctou.
 The fact of the matter is that his fishing and trading company had not been a success.
 By 1658, his debts in this venture amounted to 51,520 livres.
 In 1664, he wrote Fouquet, president of the company, that he would not be able to pay off debts that his partners estimated were now close to 100,000 livres.
 Because of this, avenues of possible financial assistance were closed to him in the future.

 Meanwhile, things were not going at all well at Chedabouctou.
-A M. de Canger and his lieutenant, La Giraudière, had been located there since 1658.
+Charles Conigan de Cangé and his lieutenant, La Giraudière, had been located there since 1658.
 By trickery and misrepresentation they succeeded in having the Compagnie de la Nouvelle-France extend their concession to include Denys’s Chedabouctou post.
 An armed clash resulted and the conflict persisted for some years until Denys went to France and quickly secured a reaffirmation of his rights in Acadia by a grant issued on 9 Nov.
 1667.

-During the dispute with Canger, Denys had apparently moved his family back to Saint-Pierre.
+During the dispute with Cangé, Denys had apparently moved his family back to Saint-Pierre.
 It was here his checkered career reached one of its lowest points during the winter of 1668–69 when his home and business at Saint-Pierre were completely destroyed by fire.
 This catastrophe brought him to financial ruin.
 Already, because of fire, plunder, and war, his business losses had amounted to well over 100,000 livres, a sizable sum for those days.
-Now, already a man of 70, he was forced to move his family to the post he had built at Nipisiguit (now Bathurst, N.B.).
+He was forced to move his family to the post he had built at Nipisiguit (now Bathurst, N.B.).
 It consisted of an 18-foot-high stockade with four bastions enclosing his red sandstone house.
 Here it was that he turned to yet a new career: that of author.

-It should be understood that Denys’s most lasting contribution was neither as fisherman-trader, nor as promoter of settlement, but rather as the author of Description géographique et historique des costes de l’Amérique septentrionale: avec l’histoire naturelle du païs.
+It should be understood that Denys’s most lasting contribution was neither as fisherman-trader nor as promoter of settlement, but rather as the author of Description géographique et historique des costes de l’Amérique septentrionale: avec l’histoire naturelle du païs.
 Written at Nipisiguit, this work is one of the most valuable accounts of Acadia produced in the 17th century.
 On its completion, Denys prepared to leave for France to see to its publication because he obviously felt it would focus favourable attention on the country and stimulate settlement here.
 Before leaving, he appointed his son, Richard Denys de Fronsac, as lieutenant, to be assisted by his mother, Marguerite Lafite.
-She had married Denys in 1642, accompanied him to Acadia, and bore: Richard; Marie, who married Michel Leneuf* de La Vallière; and possibly Marguerite, who married Capt.
+She had married Nicolas Denys on 1 Oct.
+1642 in the parish of Sainte-Marguerite, at La Rochelle, and accompanied him to Acadia, where she bore Richard; Marie, who married Michel Leneuf* de La Vallière; and possibly Marguerite, who married Capt.
 James Forsayth.

 In France, Denys succeeded in having his study published in 1672.
 It comprised two volumes.
 The first is devoted to a description of the coastal area of Acadia from the Penobscot to Gaspé and to some of his experiences in this region.
 The second volume deals with fish and fishing, the natural resources generally of the region, and the Micmac Indians among whom he had lived for 40 years.
 It carries the title Histoire naturelle des peuples, des animaux, des arbres & plantes de l’Amérique septentrionale, & de ses divers climats: avec une description exacte de la pesche des moluës, tant sur le Grand Banc qu’à la coste; & de tout ce qui s’y pratique de plus particulier.